7MinSec/bpatty/cmdline/linux/linux.md

     python sslyze.py --regular www.target1.com

 This is what you'll want to use most of the time.
 It performs a regular HTTP scan.
-It's a shortcut for --sslv2 --sslv3 --tlsv1 --reneg --resum --certinfo=basic --hide_rejected_ciphers --http_get.
+It's a shortcut for `--sslv2` `--sslv3` `--tlsv1` `--reneg` `--resum` `--certinfo=basic` `--hide_rejected_ciphers` `--http_get`.

 Options:

-OpenSSL Cipher Suites
+*OpenSSL Cipher Suites*

---sslv2 --sslv3 --tlsv1 : Lists the SSL 2.0, 3.0 and TLS 1.0 OpenSSL cipher suites supported by the server.
+`--sslv2 --sslv3 --tlsv1` : Lists the SSL 2.0, 3.0 and TLS 1.0 OpenSSL cipher suites supported by the server.

---tlsv1_1 --tlsv1_2 : Lists the TLS 1.1 and 1.2 OpenSSL cipher suites supported by the server.
+`--tlsv1_1 --tlsv1_2` : Lists the TLS 1.1 and 1.2 OpenSSL cipher suites supported by the server.
 Requires OpenSSL 1.0.1 or later.

---http_get : Option - For each cipher suite, sends an HTTP GET request after completing the SSL handshake and returns the HTTP status code.
+`--http_get` : Option - For each cipher suite, sends an HTTP GET request after completing the SSL handshake and returns the HTTP status code.

---hide_rejected_ciphers : Option - Hides the (usually long) list of cipher suites that were rejected by the server.
+`--hide_rejected_ciphers` : Option - Hides the (usually long) list of cipher suites that were rejected by the server.

-Session Renegotiation
+*Session Renegotiation*

---reneg : Checks whether the server is vulnerable to insecure renegotiation.
+`--reneg` : Checks whether the server is vulnerable to insecure renegotiation.
 Requires OpenSSL 0.9.8m or later.

 Session Resumption
---resum : Tests the server for session resumption support, using both session IDs and TLS session tickets (RFC 5077).
+`--resum` : Tests the server for session resumption support, using both session IDs and TLS session tickets (RFC 5077).

---resum_rate : Estimates the average rate of successful session resumptions by performing 100 session resumptions.
+`--resum_rate` : Estimates the average rate of successful session resumptions by performing 100 session resumptions.

-Server Certificate
+*Server Certificate*

---certinfo=basic : Verifies the server's certificate validity against Mozilla's trusted root store, and prints relevant fields of the certificate.
+`--certinfo=basic` : Verifies the server's certificate validity against Mozilla's trusted root store, and prints relevant fields of the certificate.

 ##swaks
-Is an awesome cmd-line email client
+Is an awesome cmd-line email client.

     swaks --to you@yourdomain.com --from "someemail@someplace.com" --server smtp.gmail.com:587 -tls --auth-user someemail@someplace.com --auth-password 'YOURPASSWORDGOESHERE' --header "Subject: Some subject" --body 'This is the body of the message dude!'

 ##wget
 A non-interactive file-getter from the Interwebs.
 Example: